dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 Equinox began as a project to replace the original Eclipse plug-in runtime in version 3.0 of Eclipse (c.
 2004).
 The open source project was seeded with code donated by IBM's Service Management Framework (SMF) product.
 It was further developed to meet the needs of the Eclipse community.
 The adaptations were made into the OSGi specification process, with many being incorporated in the R4 release of the OSGi framework specification.
 Since then, Equinox has been the reference implementation for the OSGi framework specification.

 ### Knopflerfish
 http://www.knopflerfish.org

-Knopflerfish  OSGi Framework  (open source and enteprise editiotns )
+Knopflerfish  OSGi Framework  (open source and enterprise editions )

 The Knopflerfish R6 OSGi framework and related Services is implemented in accordance with the OSGi R6 specification.
 The numbering for the OSGi defined components refer to the OSGi specification chapter numbering.
-Version refer the version of the particalar specification in the OSGi Core Specification
+Version refer the version of the particular specification in the OSGi Core Specification

 Knopflerfish Pro is Makewave’s certified release 4, version 4.2 compliant OSGi service platform, based directly on the open source Knopflerfish OSGi distribution.
 Knopflerfish Pro is a fully supported product, intended for professional use, and gives companies the assurance required to use open source software in commercial systems.
 Knopflerfish Pro extends open source Knopflerfish by adding a set of bundles only available in the Pro version, making Knopflerfish Pro a complete implementation of the OSGi Release 4, version 4.2 specifications.
 This includes the OSGi defined UPnP services as well as the residential and mobile management services, e.g. DMT Admin.

 ### ProSyst

-ProSyst is a OSGi implementation targeting embeded divices.
+ProSyst is a OSGi implementation targeting embedded devices.
 Currently supported by Bosch Software Innovations.